Injured and need cash?

 Illustrative examples

 Below are five examples of a typical repayment schedule based on a $1,000 advance.
-In almost all cases, companies charge interest in six-month increments.
+In most cases, companies charge interest in six-month increments.
 However, you only pay back the balance at the conclusion of your case.

 The longer your case takes to settle, the more you will pay.
 Consumers should ask about rates but also be aware of processing fees and the type of interest used.
 The examples below will illustrate how rates and fees differ.